-- Start as young as you can, and invest regularly so that you dollar cost average over the long haul.
+- Start as young as you can, and invest regularly, so that you average your dollar cost over the long haul.

-- After that, make sure you have exposure to tech, the greatest wealth machine every created, and start with solid ETFs.
+- After that, make sure you have exposure to tech, the greatest wealth machine ever created, and start with solid ETFs.

 Because number one is pretty much self-evident, let’s drill down and take a closer look at numbers two and three.

 I recommend ITOT because it gives you instant diversification with a cost-effective ETF that has a core holding in leaders from high tech and the life sciences.
 It also has a built in mnemonic device or memory aid…